aa848/quant1/01-Intro-to-STATA.md

 Type `summarize price weight if mpg > 20 | foreign == 1` and hit enter.

-##  In-Class Activity 1
+##  In-Class Activity 1 - introduction to stata commands and syntax
 1. To load the `auto.dta` from stata's memory, use the `sysuse` command (i.e. type `sysuse auto`)
 2. Note that stata is case sensitive in commands.
 Try `SYSUSE auto` and not results
+3. To view all data in memory type `browse`
+4. To view all data in the stata window, type `list`
+5. `sort` arranges the data in ascending order by the specified variable(s).
+Type `sort price` and then `list`.
+Note the differences from before.
+6. To view total observation count type `count`
-3. To view labels, variable type, etc for each variable in memory use the `describe`
+6. To view labels, variable type, etc for each variable in memory use the `describe`
-4. Stata syntax typically follows the `command variable(s)` structure.
+7. Stata syntax typically follows the `command variable(s)` structure.
 To describe one variable try `describe weight`.
 Note multiple variables can be enterred at once (try `describe mpg make`)
-5. Note that variables are also case sensitive.
+8. Note that variables are also case sensitive.
 Try `describe WEIGHT`)
-6. Stata will, however, accept truncated commands and variables which are not ambiguous.
+9. Stata will, however, accept truncated commands and variables which are not ambiguous.
 Try `d we`
-7. Note an error will occur if multiple variables start with the same letter(s).
+10. Note an error will occur if multiple variables start with the same letter(s).
 Try `d m`.
 Always add enough of a variable (and command) name to uniquely specify.
 Try `d mp`
-8. Also, stata will accept `*` as a wildcard character (i.e. `m*` will provide all results for variables starting with the letter `m`).
+11. Also, stata will accept `*` as a wildcard character (i.e. `m*` will provide all results for variables starting with the letter `m`).
 Try `d m*` `d t*` and `d f*`
+12. `summarize` gives simple summary statistics.
+Note the results of `summarize` and `summarize mpg make`.
+Why does `summarize make` yield no results?
+13. We've seen that one way stata commands can by modified is to include only specific variables.
+Note most commands will also provide many other options.
+To view full information for the `summarize command` type `help summarize`.
+Although stata help files can be overwhelming at first, at the top we see that `detail` and `separator` can be added to the `summarize command`.
+14. To use options, enter it after the initial command with a comma.
+Try `summarize mpg, detail`.
+Note some commands require additional syntax.
+Try `sum, separator`.
+Note in the help file that this is specified as `separator(#)`.
+Instead try `sum, separator(2)` and `sum, separator(3)`